-A generation of SRDs using LBT + AFA has already been sold in large volumes with favorable results.
-For example, based on the experience of several millions of installed devices using LBT and AFA, the Home and Building automation industry reports that the technique is performing very satisfactorily.
+A generation of SRDs using LBT + AFA has already been sold in large volumes with favourable results.

+EXAMPLE: Based on the experience of several millions of installed devices using LBT and AFA, the Home and Building automation industry reports that the technique is performing very satisfactorily.